KevTheUseless/GUIdo/README.md

 ## NEVER TRY TO MOUNT `files.img`

 ## Directory structure:
-/home/
+- `/home/`

     - test.txt
     (Note: this is created for the testing of the `cat` command.)

-/sys/
+- `/sys/`

     - kernel.py
-(This is where our OS boots.)
+    (This is where our OS boots. **DO NOT TRY TO DELETE IT.**)

+## License Notice

+Winnux 58 is brought to you under the [GNU AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html).

+OS emulator using pygame.
+Copyright (C) 2020 The-UltimateGamer & pythonleo

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.